-- You must have a negative pregnancy test within 2 weeks before you start using this medicine.
+- It is not safe to take this medicine during pregnancy.
+It could harm an unborn baby.
+Tell your doctor right away if you become pregnant.
+You must have a negative pregnancy test within 2 weeks before you start using this medicine.
 Your doctor may tell you to start using the medicine during your menstrual period.

-- Make sure your doctor knows if you are breastfeeding or if you have eczema or a history of skin cancer.
+- Tell your doctor if you are breastfeeding, or if you have eczema, other skin problems, sunburn, or a history of skin cancer.

 - This medicine makes your skin more sensitive to irritation and more likely to burn.
 Avoid exposing your skin to wind, cold weather, and sunlight, even on cloudy days.
 Do not use a sunlamp or tanning bed.
 Use a sunscreen or sunblock lotion with a sun protection factor (SPF) of at least 15 on a regular basis.
 Wear protective clothing when you are outside.

 - Call your doctor if your symptoms do not improve or if they get worse.
 Psoriasis should start to improve within 2 weeks.
 Acne may take 4 weeks or longer to start improving.